How Would You Like Your Swimmer’s Chicken-Wings?

 - Thoracic Spine Extension

-2. Keeping belly button sucked in towards your spine, lift hips off the ground so your spine is parallel to the floor.
+- Keeping the belly button sucked in towards your spine, lift hips off the ground so your spine is parallel to the floor.

-3. Gently roll back and forth so the roller covers the length of you shoulder blade.
+- Gently roll back and forth so the roller covers the length of your shoulder blade.

-1. Seating up straight with one leg outstretched and the other leg bent so your ankle is behind opposite knee.
+- Seating up straight with one leg outstretched and the other leg bent so your ankle is behind the opposite knee.

-2. Rotate through your lumbar spine toward the bent knee side and rest elbow on opposite knee.
+- Rotate through your lumbar spine toward the bent knee side and rest the elbow on the opposite knee.

 Strength training outside is the pool is a must for serious athletes and must include strength training for their internal obliques and transversus abdominus.
 These two muscle groups hold the spine steady.
-If the body roll is done is a vigour and uncontrolled manner, it trashes around and causes drag.
+If the body roll is done in a vigorous and uncontrolled manner, it trashes around and causes drag.
 These two muscles work to hold the body steady as it rolls.

 Below are two exercises, you can do to improve your core strength.